Recharges are invoices applied to your account, usually following a repair that you are responsible for under your tenancy agreement.

 Removal of dog waste from common or grassed areas;

 The connection of cookers, dishwashers and washing machines;

 Replacement double glazing units.

 Some examples of recharges after you have ended your tenancy:

-Once we receive your termination form, a maintenance officer will arrange a time with you to inspect the property.
+Once we receive your termination form, a Property Services Officer will arrange a time with you to inspect the property.
 We will tell you about any issues you need to deal with before your tenancy ends.
 If you do not, we will arrange for the work to be done and you will be recharged.

 Please contact our Income Management Officer on 01224 625822 if you would like to discuss a recharge.
 We are happy to discuss payment plans to cover all incomes, including state benefits.